OpportunityIntl/Weavr/docs/components/icons/index.md

 These classes place the icon in a `:before` pseudo-element, so you can technically add the class to any element that supports `:before`.
 Note that this means icon classes will not do anything on inputs or image tags.

-If you need to place a standalone icon (i.e. you're not prepending the icon to an element that already content), use the `i` element:
+If you need to place a standalone icon (i.e. you're not prepending the icon to an element that already contains content), use the `i` element:

 ```html
   <i class="icon-cart"></i>